-USER INTERACTION
+5.2 USER INTERACTION

 AutoMod provides advanced debugging and trace facilities.
-A model can be single-stepped at any time during the animation.
+A model can be single-stepped at any time during the simulation run.
 Also, the ability to set breakpoints and alarms allows the user to suspend the simulation when a certain event occurs or when a specific clock time is reached.